International Hot Rod Association: Bill Bader, Clear Channel, Feld and Palm Beach

-In 1998 the organization was purchased by Bill Bader who significantly expanded the promotion in the Great Lakes from his headquarters in Norwalk, Ohio.
+In 1998, the organization was purchased by Bill Bader who significantly expanded the promotion in the Great Lakes from his headquarters in Norwalk, Ohio.
 He sold the IHRA to Clear Channel Communications, but remained as president until his retirement in October 2004.
 The headquarters remain in Norwalk, which was once the site of the IHRA's flagship World Nationals event.

 In 2005, Clear Channel was split into Clear Channel Radio and Live Nation, with IHRA becoming part of the latter.
 Feld Entertainment bought Live Nation's motorsports division in 2008, and operated the IHRA for four years.

 In 2010, the IHRA adopted the "Chicago style" format for professional classes, which was criticised by racers.

 IHRA was purchased by Palm Beach International Raceway owners in 2013 and was renamed IHRA Motorsports.
 PBIR also owns and operates Memphis International Raceway since 2011.
 Those companies were integrated into IRG Sports + Entertainment also in 2013.
 IRG also eliminated the Chicago format for 2014.
-IRG has since sold off all of is race track, only operating the sanctioning body.
+IRG has since sold off its race tracks, and currently only operates the sanctioning body.

 IHRA became a sportsman only series with track sanctioning after 2014 with elimination of national events, leaving NHRA the only viable drag racing series for the general public.

+Darryl Cuttell

+On December 14, 2024, it was announced businessman Darryl Cuttell would acquire IHRA.